A Dirty Shame: Box office

-A Dirty Shame opened on September 17, 2004, on one Baltimore screen to $29,384.
+A Dirty Shame opened on September 17, 2004 on one Baltimore screen and grossed $29,384 for the weekend.
 The next weekend, it expanded to 133 venues, where it grossed $448,914 ($3,375 per screen).
-It ended its North American run with $1,339,668.
-Overseas, the film earned an additional $574,498 (as of July 14, 2005), making its global box office total come to $1.9 million.
+It grossed a total of $1,339,668 in the United States and Canada.
+Overseas, the film grossed an additional $574,498 (as of July 14, 2005), making its global box office total come to $1.9 million.

 Home media

 The film was released on DVD on June 14, 2005.
-There is both a full uncensored(original/ higher than R) version and an edited, R-rated cut sold through Blockbuster, Wal-Mart and Best Buy as well as Target dubbed "The Neuter Version".
+It was issued in its original NC-17 version and in an edited, R-rated cut sold through Blockbuster, Wal-Mart and Best Buy as well as Target dubbed "The Neuter Version".
 The R-rated version is heavily censored and removes most of the profanities including altered dialogue such as "sex toy".
 Additionally, a scene in which two characters stand naked in their doorway is replaced by one in which the characters are clothed.
 In an interview, Waters stated that this version is "essentially for brainless people and 'really weird collectors'".

 Netflix claimed to stream the NC-17 version but for a time, it was the censored version.
 It has since replaced it with the uncensored cut.
 A heavily censored version aired on LOGO, a cable channel for gay interest.
 Despite several internet sites and even the spine of the DVD stating that it is "The Neuter Version", the Australian release of the film is the NC-17 version with all profanity and nudity intact.
 It is rated R18+ for "sexual references and adult themes".